FOOD FOR OCCASIONAL USE

 Dried Beans.
 Up to twice per week you may have a serving of dried beans such as lentils, kidney beans, pinto beans, black beans, black-eyed peas, aduki beans or other beans.

 These are decent foods.
-However, they are low in etheric energy and fairly yin, so it is best to limit them for the purposes of development.
+However, they are low in etheric energy and fairly yin, so it is best to limit them or skip them for the purposes of development.

 Tofu and tempeh.
 These are lower quality proteins, so please only eat them at most once per week.

 These are in two groups.
 The first group are very good, but only eat them about twice a week.
 The second group are purely optional and need not be eaten at all.

 Vegetables needed only once or twice a week: a small amount of garlic, ginger root, celery, golden beets, Savoy cabbage and grape tomato are good.